ay-lab/ATACProc/README.md

 		Read count statistics.

 	F10: QC_ataqv_ParkerLab_Test
-		*New in version 2.0* Folder containing the summary .json files generated by the package ATAQV, which for diferent samples, can be combined to put a summary statistic and displayed in a Web browser.
+		**New in version 2.0:** Folder containing the summary .json files generated by the package ATAQV, which for diferent samples, can be combined to put a summary statistic and displayed in a Web browser.

 	F11: TSS_Enrichment_Peaks
-		*New in version 2.0* Processes the narrow peaks from the folder F4, and computes the TSS enrichment of these peaks.
+		**New in version 2.0:** Processes the narrow peaks from the folder F4, and computes the TSS enrichment of these peaks.
 The underlying file structure is:

 		MACS2_Ext_*${CONTROLSTR}/macs2_narrowPeak_Q${FDRTHR}filt_Offset_${OFFSETVAL}/${PEAKTYPE}/*.pdf